![]() |

 Public awareness has decreased the number of women who suffer from cervical cancer, but even more women can avoid the disease by practicing safe sex and making early detection a priority.
-Infection is a chief risk factor associated with cervical cancer, and most infections are transmitted sexually.
+Human papilloma virus (HPV) infection is a chief risk factor associated with cervical cancer and is transmitted sexually.
 The other major contributing factor is avoidance of preventive screening tests.
-About 65 percent of women diagnosed with cervical cancer haven't followed the recommended screening guidelines.
+About 65-70 percent of women diagnosed with cervical cancer haven’t followed the recommended screening guidelines.

-The cervix is a narrow opening at the bottom of the uterus (womb) that connects the organ to the vagina.
+The cervix (the mouth of the womb) is a narrow opening at the lower portion of the uterus (womb) that connects to the vagina.
 Cervical cancer occurs when abnormal cells in the area begin growing uncontrollably.

 Cervical cancer can often be linked to intercourse before age 18 and “high-risk” behaviors at a young age, which include unprotected sex (without condoms) and multiple partners.
 People who smoke and who have immunosuppressive diseases are also at higher risk.

-Since birth control pills were introduced, young women's attitudes change toward sex have changed.
-Birth control pills protect against pregnancy-but they don't protect against dangerous sexually transmitted diseases, like chlamydia, gonorrhea, HIV and other infections.
+Since birth control pills were introduced, young women’s attitudes toward sex have changed.
+Birth control pills protect against pregnancy, but they don’t protect against dangerous sexually transmitted diseases, like chlamydia, gonorrhea, HIV and other infections.

 According to the National Cancer Institute, the human papillomavirus (HPV) is the most common sexually transmitted infection.
 HPV is a family of more than 100 viruses that can cause abnormal tissue growth.
-Certain types of HPV may increase a woman's risk of developing cervical cancer.
+Certain types of HPV (type 16 and 18) may increase a woman’s risk of developing cervical cancer.

-Cervical cancer grows slowly, so it's important to detect significant cellular differences early-before the abnormal cells change into cancer.
+Cervical cancer grows slowly and it may take years to develop, so it’s important to detect it early at the precancerous stage, before the abnormal cells turn into cancer.
 With proper treatment, we can treat almost 100 percent of lesions before they become cancerous.

 Each year in the United States alone, more than 3 million women are diagnosed with cervical abnormalities.
 However, even if the abnormal cells have already developed into early-stage cancer, cervical cancer is still one of the most treatable types of cancer.

-The American Cancer Society estimates that more than 10,370 women were diagnosed with cancer in 2005.
-The disease, which is most common in women over 40, will also result in about 3,700 deaths.
+The American Cancer Society estimates that more than 11,070 new cases will be diagnosed and 3,870 will die from cervical cancer in 2008.
+The disease is most common in women over 40.
 Patients who have early-stage invasive cervical cancer have a five-year survival rate of between 85 and 92 percent.
 For advanced-stage cancer, the survival rate is less than 10 percent.

 Experts recommend the following steps for prevention and early detection of cervical cancer: